 Rachel Gueller wasn’t thinking about preeclampsia signs when she got pregnant at the age of 25.
 “I figured the chances of anything going wrong were slim, due to my age,” says the Chicago mom.
 At her 5-month check-up, however, her doctor noted one of the most common signs of preeclampsia: an increase in her blood pressure.
 Other common preeclampsia signs include swollen hands and feet, rapid weight gain, headaches, and protein in the urine.

-In fact, approximately 200,000 to 300,000 women in the United States are affected by preeclampsia each year, says Priya Agrawal, BMBCh, an ob-gyn and the former Director of Research and Development for the Women and Health Initiative at the Harvard School of Public Health.
+In fact, approximately 200,000 to 300,000 women in the United States are affected by the potentially dangerous pregnancy condition each year, says Priya Agrawal, BMBCh, an ob-gyn and the former Director of Research and Development for the Women and Health Initiative at the Harvard School of Public Health.
 In fact, in the last two decades, the rate of preeclampsia has increased by 25 percent, making it one of the leading causes of pregnancy-related complications.
 If left untreated, the condition can be fatal for both mom and baby.

 1. Vision problems

 When you’re pregnant, dry eyes (especially if you wear contacts) are normal.
-Seeing spots or flashing lights, or experiencing a sudden change in vision (such as blurriness), are all possible signs of preeclampsia, says Dr. Agrawal.
+Seeing spots or flashing lights, or experiencing a sudden change in vision (such as blurriness), are all possible preeclampsia signs, says Dr. Agrawal.